jawah/niquests/README.md

 Niquests allows you to send HTTP requests extremely easily.
 There’s no need to manually add query strings to your URLs, or to form-encode your `PUT` & `POST` data — but nowadays, just use the `json` method!

-Niquests is one of the least downloaded Python packages today, pulling in around `100+ download / week`— according to GitHub, Niquests is currently depended upon by `1+` repositories.
-But, that may change..!
-Starting with you.

 [![Downloads](https://static.pepy.tech/badge/niquests/month)](https://pepy.tech/project/niquests)
 [![Supported Versions](https://img.shields.io/pypi/pyversions/niquests.svg)](https://pypi.org/project/niquests)